cockroachdb/docs/frequently-asked-questions.md

 - Different servers within a rack to tolerate server failures
 - Different servers on different racks within a datacenter to tolerate rack power/network failures
 - Different servers in different datacenters to tolerate large scale network or power outages

+When replicating across datacenters, we recommend using datacenters on a single continent to ensure better peformance.
+Cross-continent and other high-latency scenarios will be better supported in the future.

 **Automated Repair**